The Ultimate Salkantay Trek to Machu Picchu Packing List

 Choosing the right underwear is crucial for your comfort during hiking.
 We recommend bringing 4 to 6 pairs of high-quality underwear.

-In particular, we recommend renowned brands like Icebreaker, Adidas, or Under Armour, which specialize in manufacturing sportswear underwear.
-These brands offer products specifically designed for high-intensity activities and help control perspiration during exercise.
+In particular, we recommend wearing sports underwear.
+These products are specifically designed for high-intensity activities and help manage perspiration during exercise.

 Base Layer

-The base layer, or the next-to-skin or first layer, is essential on the higher parts of the Salkantay Trek, where it can get very cold and sometimes below 0°C.
+The base layer, also known as the first layer, is essential in the higher areas of the Salkantay trek, where temperatures can drop below 0°C (32°F).

-We recommend getting 2 top and one bottom base layers for the first two days.
+We recommend bringing two upper base layers and one bottom layer for the first two days.

 Trekking Shirts